csueastbayMichaelNguyen/CS230/README.md

 - What new machine learning advances are essential for a safer road?

 ### External Opportunities
 The world is beginning to prioritize solutions for climate change.
 With the executive order by California Gov. Gavin Newsom (D) to only allow gas-emission car sales until 2035, we see an opportunity to compete in the rapidly growing industry that is electric cars.
 To expedite our company’s R&D, we plan to integrate open source frameworks from the likes of Tesla, AWS, and many more.
-With the high demand from both the consumer market and government along with the foundations that others have already set, we see an opportunity to rush to market with a viable product and create our identity from the early stages of this rapidly growing market.
+With the high demand from both the consumer market and government along with the foundations that others have already set, we see an opportunity to rush to this space with a viable product and create our identity from the early stages of this rapidly growing market.

 ### Team Bio
 ![](images/IMG_1015.jpg)